PivotTable — Smart UI JavaScript API

 Allowed Values

-• "classic" - Row nesting in a classic, OLAP, layout.
+- "classic" - Row nesting in a classic, OLAP, layout.
 In this layout, there is a separate column for each level of nesting.

-• "default" - Row nesting with tree grid-like style, with a separate row for each record in the hierarchy.
+- "default" - Row nesting with tree grid-like style, with a separate row for each record in the hierarchy.

 Default value

-<smart-pivot-table group-layout='classic'></smart-pivot-table>
+<smart-pivot-table group-layout="classic"></smart-pivot-table>

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-let groupLayout = pivottable.groupLayout;
+const groupLayout = el.groupLayout;

 Determines whether the tooltip displaying detailed information is shown or hidden when multiple summary cells, each containing non-null values, are selected.
 When enabled, the tooltip with details will be suppressed; when disabled, the tooltip will appear as usual.
 This property can be set to control the tooltip's visibility or retrieved to check its current state.